 where $a, b \in k, b\not=0$.
 Note that $D^2=bD$, that is, $D$ is 2-closed.
 Denote by $E_1, E_2$ and $F_0$ the curves defined by $x=0$, $x'=0$ and $y=0$, respectively.
 The vector field $D$ has poles of order 2 along $E_1, E_2, E_3$, and has isolated singularities $(x,y)=(0,0)$ and $(x',y)=(0,0)$.
 The curves $E_1, E_2$ are integral.
-Now blow up at two points $(x,y)=(0,0)$ and $(x',y)=(0,0)$.
-The both exceptional curves are integral with respect to the induced vector field.
+Now blow up at the two points $(x,y)=(0,0)$ and $(x',y)=(0,0)$.
+The two exceptional curves are integral with respect to the induced vector field.
 The induced vector field has poles of order 3 along two exceptional curves and has isolated singularities at the intersections of the exceptional curves and the proper transforms of $E_1$ and $E_2$.
-Then blow up at the isolated singularities of the induced vector field and continue this process until the induced vector field has no isolated singularities.
-We denote by $Y$ the surface obtained by this process and by the same symbols $E_1, E_2, F_0$ their proper transforms.
+Then, blow up at the isolated singularities of the induced vector field and continue this process until the induced vector field has no isolated singularities.
+We denote by $Y$ the surface obtained by this process and use the same symbols $E_1, E_2, F_0$ for the curves and their proper transforms.
 Also we denote by the same symbol $D$ the induced vector field on $Y$.
 The final configuration of curves is given in Figure \ref{D4-2}.

 \begin{lemma} The integral curves with respect to $D$ in Figure {\rm \ref{D4-2}} are all horizontal curves {\rm (}thick lines{\rm )}.

 {\rm (ii)} $(D) =-(2F_0+2E_1+2E_2+3E_3+3E_4+2E_5+2E_6+E_7+E_8)$. \end{lemma}